 Type of Exception Extent of Exception Place of worship elements Steeples, bell towers, and similar features may exceed the maximum height of the applicable zoning district by no more than 25 percent of the applicable maximum height.
 Chimneys and other ornamental architectural features Chimneys and other ornamental architectural features may extend 10 feet above the roof's highest point.
+Solar Collector In the R1, R2, R3, and R4 zoning districts, accessory building-mounted solar collectors may exceed the maximum building height requirement by a maximum of 36 inches.
+For all other zoning districts, accessory building-mounted solar collectors may exceed the maximum building height requirement by a maximum five feet.
 Water towers and quarry derricks Water towers and quarry derricks are allowed up to a height of 150 feet.
 Mechanical equipment and elevator bulkheads Roof-mounted mechanical equipment including, but not limited to, utility boxes, telecommunication devices, cables, conduits, vents, chillers and fans, may extend up to 10 feet above the roof's highest point.
 In such cases, roof-mounted equipment shall comply with the requirements of Section 20.04.080(m)(1) (Roof-Mounted Mechanical Equipment).
 Communication facilities Communication facilities are exempt from height restrictions, subject to the limitations of 20.03.030(f)(1) (Communication Facility).